 Katzinger's Delicatessen - Much more than a sandwich shop, this is a great place to shop for the foodie in your life.
 Imported and local olive oils, vinegars, cheeses, preserves and more can be found here.
 If you're invited to a holiday gathering, you'll be able to find the perfect hostess gift here.

-On Dec.
-1, German Village dims its electric lights and sets out thousands of candle-lit luminaria along its brick streets and through Schiller Park.
+The first Sunday in December, German Village dims its electric lights and sets out thousands of candle-lit luminaria along its brick streets and through Schiller Park.
 Shops stay open until 10 p.m., and horse-drawn carriages are available to help you get from one end of the village to the other.
 Carolers and food vendors are peppered through the neighborhood, and Schmidt's Fudge Haus always sets up a cart to sell warm spiced almonds.
 Village Lights is a magical time to visit German Village.